ofluffydev/physics/docs/mathematical-methods-in-physics/scalars-and-vectors/dot-product-and-cross-product.md

 ### Calculation in Cartesian Coordinates

+Cartesian coordinates were introduced by René Descartes in the 17th century.
+They provide a way to represent points in space using numerical values along orthogonal axes.

+They help in calculating the dot product of two vectors.

+Below, we'll use the notation (a₁, a₂, a₃) to represent a vector in three-dimensional space, where a₁, a₂, and a₃ are the components along the x, y, and z axes, respectively.

 If A = (a₁, a₂, a₃) and B = (b₁, b₂, b₃), then:

 A · B = a₁b₁ + a₂b₂ + a₃b₃